 Anglo-German contralto Claudia Huckle studied at the Royal College of Music, London, the New England Conservatory and the Curtis Institute of Music.
 She was the 2004 Grand Final Winner of The Metropolitan Opera National Council Auditions and is a graduate of the prestigious Domingo-Cafritz Young Artist Program at Washington National Opera.
 Claudia is the 2013 winner of the Birgit Nilsson Remembrance Award at Plácido Domingo’s Operalia competition at Verona - the first female, and first British recipient.

-Plans this season and beyond include Suzuki in a new production of Madama Butterly for Glyndebourne on Tour; Olga Eugene Onegin for Welsh National Opera and a return to the Royal Opera for their 2018 Wagner Ring Cycle.
-Concert plans include Dalila in Samson et Dalila with Chelsea Opera Group at Cadogan Hall; Schubert Mass in A flat and Beethoven Choral Fantasy with Kent Nagano and the Deutsches Symphonie Orchester; Elgar Sea Pictures and Dream of Gerontius with the Hallé Orchestra and Sir Mark Elder; Handel Messiah with the Huddersfield Choral Society and the Royal Liverpool Philharmonic Orchestra; De Falla El amor brujo with the Britten Sinfonia; Verdi Requiem at King's College Cambridge with Jac van Steen; Mahler Symphony No. 2 with the Boston Philharmonic; Janáček Glagolitic Mass for the Three Choirs Festival and Mahler Symphony No 3 with the Real Filharmonía de Galicia and in King’s College Cambridge, both with Paul Daniel.
+Plans this season and beyond include Suzuki in a new production of Madama Butterly for Glyndebourne on Tour; Olga Eugene Onegin for Welsh National Opera; Dalila Samson et Dalila for Chelsea Opera Group; Erda Das Rheingold/Siegfried/ for Leipzig Opera and a return to the Royal Opera to sing 1st Norn Götterdämmerung and Schwertleite Die Walküre in their 2018 Ring Cycle.
+Concert plans include Schubert Mass in A flat and Beethoven Choral Fantasy with Kent Nagano and the Deutsches Symphonie Orchester; Elgar Sea Pictures, Dream of Gerontius and Mahler Symphony No.2 with the Hallé Orchestra; Bach St Matthew Passion on tour with the Orchestra of the age of Enlightenment; Schwertleite Die Walküre with Sir Andrew Davis for the Edinburgh International Festival; Handel Messiah with the Huddersfield Choral Society; Mozart Requiem and Handel Messiah with the Royal Liverpool Philharmonic Orchestra; De Falla El amor brujo with the Britten Sinfonia; Verdi Requiem at King's College Cambridge with Jac van Steen; Mahler Symphony No. 2 with the Boston Philharmonic; Janáček Glagolitic Mass for the Three Choirs Festival; Beethoven Symphony No. 9 with the Classical Opera Company at the Barbican and Mahler Symphony No 3 with the Real Filharmonía de Galicia and in King’s College Cambridge, both with Paul Daniel.

 Opera roles include the title role in Britten The Rape of Lucretia for Glyndebourne on Tour; Hippolyta in Britten A Midsummer Night’s Dream for Glyndebourne Festival Opera; Marfa in Graham Vick’s new production of Mussorgsky Khovanshchina for Birmingham Opera Company; Hänsel Hänsel und Gretel for Garsington Opera; Third Lady Die Zauberflöte with the Royal Opera, Covent Garden; at the Festival d’Aix en Provence and for Dresden Semperoper; Smeton in Donizetti Anna Bolena; Irene Tamerlano with Placido Domingo, Second Maid in Elektra and Hansel Hansel and Gretel all for Washington National Opera.
 As a member of the Leipzig Opera ensemble, she sang Olga Eugene Onegin, Hänsel Hänsel und Gretel, Third Lady Die Zauberflöte, Flower Maiden Parsifal; Flosshilde Das Rheingold; First Maid Elektra; Schwertleite Die Walküre; Clarice/Linetta in Prokofiev The Love for Three Oranges and Singer in Manon Lescaut.
 She has has sung Olga, Pitti-Sing The Mikado and The Duchess in Torsten Rasch The Duchess of Malfi for ENO; Olga for Nantes Opera; Forester’s Wife The Cunning Little Vixen for Deutsche Oper, Berlin; The Page in Salome for Santa Fe Opera, while, in concert, she has sung Anna in Berlioz Les Troyens with Valery Gergiev and Maxwell Davies’ The Hogboon under Sir Simon Rattle, both with the LSO; Second Maid Elektra with Andris Nelsons and the Boston Symphony Orchestra and her Opera North debut as Erda in their Ring Cycle 2016.